How we support whānau

 -

-We do everything we can to place children with caregivers from their wider family or whānau.
+We do everything we can to place tamariki with caregivers from their wider whānau.

 -

-From age 15, young people in care are supported by a transition worker as they prepare to leave care and move to the next stage in their life.
+From age 15, rangatahi in care are supported by a transition worker as they prepare to leave care and move to the next stage in their life.